donniy/TickTech/README.md

 ### Installation
-First make sure you have all the dependencies installed list above.
+First make sure you have all the dependencies installed listed above.
 The other dependencies will be managed using pip.

 If you can run a bash script on your machine you can use the INSTALL script.